jayyrt/ecommerce-api/README.md

 ### Summary

 We're starting from a clean slate.
 We'll be building our backend service from start to finish.
 Often, you'll have some boilerplate code to start with. `Boilerplate` is a term that describes starter or framework code.
-For instance, `create-react-app` generates boiler plate code for us, things like our `package.json`, `node_modules`, the `src` directory, etc. Here we won't have any of that so we'll need to create it ourselves.
+For instance, `create-react-app` generates boiler plate code for us, things like our `package.json`, `node_modules`, the `src` directory, etc. Here we won't have any of that so we'll need to create it obn urselves.

 ### Instructions